neuralhydrology/neuralhydrology/docs/source/usage/config.rst

    for details).
 If a list of integers is provided, only unique values are considered.
    We append ``_shiftN`` to each lagged feature, where `N` is the shift count.

+   ``autoregressive_inputs``: Currently, only one autoregressive input is allowed, and only one output feature is allowed in an autoregressive model.
+   This is a list of target feature(s) to be used as model inputs.
+These will be lagged by some number of timesteps > 0, and therefore must appear in the list of ``lagged_features``.
+Autoregressive inputs are appended to the end of the dynamic features list when building the dataset(s).
+Missing data is supported in autoregressive inputs.
+During runtime, autoregressive models append binary flags as inputs to indicate missing data.
+Autoregressive inputs only work with models that support autoregression and will throw an error if they are included in a config file for a model that does not support autoregression.
+Leave empty if none should be used.

 -  ``random_holdout_from_dynamic_features``: Dictionary to define timeseries
    features to remove random sections of data from.
 This allows for conducting certain types of missing data analyses.
 Keys of this dictionary must match